 Over-the-top (OTT) and CTV (connected TV) are quickly increasing in popularity.
 OTT/CTV offers a valuable medium to reach mobile users with precise targeting by households and provides holistic visibility into the user journey.
-While attribution of mobile conversions to OTT/CTV campaigns will also be hindered by ATT if the user doesn’t opt-in, and SKAdNetwork doesn’t provide attribution in this context, Kochava is able to provide cohort-based incremental lift measurement that’s privacy-first and accurate with MediaLiftTM.
+If a user opts out, SKAdNetwork will not provide attribution of mobile conversions to OTT/CTV campaigns.
+However, Kochava is able to provide cohort-based incremental lift measurement that’s privacy-first and accurate with MediaLift™.

 The preparation period for ATT enforcement is quickly closing.
 Come spring, the IDFA will be much harder to obtain, but there are solutions that can be utilized to make the transition smoother.
 The IDFA is a uniquely beneficial user identifier that cannot be fully replaced by any single alternative; however, there are ways to make up for the loss of the IDFA post-ATT enforcement and if implemented, strengthen your overall marketing strategy.

 - Adopt the SKAdNetwork for deterministic, anonymous attribution and consider working with an MMP to gain the most insights from your attribution data.

 - Bolster owned media efforts and utilize the IDFV for attribution to cross-promo campaigns in your app portfolio.

 - Onboard hashed emails to help you bridge your reach and retargeting into mobile web.

 - Explore direct deals with the publisher(s) that have been the source for your best users historically.
 Onboard app affinity data on your first-party audience to maximize your direct deal strategy.